doksu/thirdman/README.md

 - Splunk Enterprise 6.2+
 - Splunk App for Enterprise Security 3.2.2+

 Although designed for Splunk Enterprise Security (ES) 3.2.2+ running on Splunk 6.2+, this app is likely to work with earlier versions of ES and can be used in the absence of ES, after some modification.
 The Common Information Model (CIM) app is the only strictly mandatory requirement.
-Naturally, your authentication sourcetypes need to mapped to the authentication datamodel and that datamodel should be accelerated for at least the period this corelation search is configured for.
+Naturally, your authentication sourcetypes' fields need to be mapped to the authentication datamodel and that datamodel should be accelerated for at least the period this corelation search is configured for.

 #### Splunk Enterprise system requirements